am9zZWY/team-aqua/README.md

 Before compiling, please make sure that the requirements above are satisfied **and** the required $\LaTeX$-packages in `doc/paper.tex` are installed.
-If not, it might still compile, but have may have missing elements.
+If not, it might still compile, but may have missing elements.

 ### Compile the paper